SimpliMinimalist/project/blueprint.md

 *   **Image Picker:** Users can add up to 10 product images from their device's gallery.
 *   **Image Carousel:** Selected images are displayed in a carousel with a counter and the option to remove individual images.
 *   **Swipe Indicator:** A subtle, non-looping swipe indicator shows the current position in the image carousel.
-*   **Form Validation:** The "Product Name" and "Price" fields are required, and the form provides real-time validation feedback.
+*   **Form Validation:** The "Product Name" and "Price" fields are required.
+The form validates on user interaction and displays an error message if the fields are empty.
 *   **"Add Product" Button:**
-    *   The button is enabled only when all required fields are filled and at least one image is selected.
+    *   The button is always active.
+    *   When clicked, the button triggers validation and displays error messages if the required fields are empty.
-    *   The button's background is always a shade of the primary color, with a semi-transparent version for the inactive state.
+    *   The button's background is always a solid primary color.
     *   The button has no box shadow and is elevated by 2 pixels from the bottom.
 *   **Title:** The screen's title is "New Product."